What is Shareholders’ Equity?

 Treasury stocks are repurchased shares of the company that are held for potential resale to investors.
 It is the difference between shares offered for subscription and outstanding shares of a company.

 Return on Equity

 Return on equity is a measure that analysts use to determine how effectively a company uses equity to generate a profit.
 It is obtained by taking the net income of the business divided by the shareholders’ equity.
-Net income is the total income minus expenses and taxes that a company generates during a specific period.
+Net income is the total revenue minus expenses and taxes that a company generates during a specific period.